i-am-faith/cloudminor6/README.md

 5. Paste this link into your browser to see your hostel webpage.

+** All files in gitignore will appear in your folder after you execute terraform plan command**

 -------------------------Ignore this----------------------------------
 <!-- Login to AWS Root user